 Disabling in-app event postbacks

 For some networks, postbacks can be disabled in AppsFlyer Dashboard.
-In such cases, in-app event postback window slider appears in the Partner Integration tab:
+In such cases, an in-app event postback window slider displays in the Partner Integration tab:

 To set up the window: